Austrian Interdisciplinary Study on the Oldest Old (ÖIHS)

 - Noticeable heterogeneity including significant differences in terms of the degree of impairment due to age-related limitations and increasing differentiation in advanced age

-- Relatively large group of men and women in a comparatively good health condition, with a high level of independence and autonomous way of life
+- 1/3 of the sample in a comparatively good health condition, with a high level of independence and autonomous way of life

 - Contradiction to the prevailing and mainly deficit-oriented image of old age (association of old age with illness and need of long-term care)